 In his lawsuit, Chief Falco claimed that his constitutional rights were violated because he believed that the city, under Mayor Zimmer, had interfered in the running of the Police Department and had not paid him benefits (both before and after his retirement in 2014), to which he believed he was entitled.

 This was a claim he had never made in his lawsuit.
-Since this new claim had not even been referred to in the complaint, the court declined to consider it at all, according to Hoboken officials.
+Since this new claim had not previously been mentioned in the complaint, the court declined to consider it at all, according to Hoboken officials.

 Falco also claimed in his complaint that he had not received any payment at all upon retirement as retaliation for his having sued the city and having testified against the city in another lawsuit.